Majority Vote for Distributed Differentially Private Sign Selection: A General Majority Vote Procedure for Privacy Preserving Sign Recovery

 \section{A General Majority Vote Procedure for Privacy Preserving Sign Recovery}

 In this section, we introduce the Majority Vote procedure in a distributed system.
-Suppose local machines estimate sgn($\vect{\theta}^{*}$) by the local dataset $\{\vect{X}_i,i\in\mcH_{j}\}$ separately and send the results to a trustworthy server.
-The server then aggregates the received initial estimators and provides the final result to the user.
-In this process, there are two pivotal procedures that require careful design.
-First, the aggregation algorithm in the server shall integrate sign information from initial estimators as much as possible.
-Moreover, a specific noise addition technique shall be developed for DGDP.
-This requires an innovative way to integrate the existing DP methods.
-Second, the local machines need a feasible approach to generate good initial estimators.
+Suppose that local machines estimate sgn($\vect{\theta}^{*}$) using the local dataset $\{\vect{X}_i,i\in\mcH_{j}\}$ separately and send the results to a trustworthy server.
+The server then aggregates the initial estimators received and provides a final result to the user.
+In this process, two pivotal procedures require careful design.
+First, the aggregation algorithm on the server integrates the sign information from initial estimators as much as possible.
+Moreover, a specific noise-addition technique was developed for DGDP.
+This requires an innovative way to integrate existing DP methods.
+Second, local machines require a feasible approach to generate good initial estimators.
 A natural strategy to address this problem is the regularization technique.
-But in the distributed setting, we will argue in Section \ref{sec:mean_recov} that the classical choice of regularization parameters can not attain the minimax optimal rate on the signal level.
-Therefore, a careful design for the regularization parameter is important.
+However, in the distributed setting, we argue in Section \ref{sec:mean_recov} that the classical choice of regularization parameters can not attain the minimax optimal rate at the signal level.
+Therefore, careful design of the regularization parameter is important.